mikependon/RepoDB/README.md

 ## Highlights

-**It is fast and efficient.** RepoDb is the fastest and the most efficient ORM library in .NET as per  [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+ - RepoDb is the fastest and the most efficient ORM library in .NET as per  [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
 See the actual execution results [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).

-**It is high-quality.** RepoDb is covered by thousand of major Unit Tests and Integration Tests.
+ - RepoDb is covered by thousand of major Unit Tests and Integration Tests.

-**It is production-ready.** RepoDb is running various critical applications in Production Environment.
+ - RepoDb is running various critical applications in Production Environment.

 ## Builds